nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/how-to-publish-a-news-feature-in-workspaces/implement-the-news-publishing-process.md

 {{#> callout type='info' }}

-For this section, it is recommended to take a look at the[ Use Content Automation]({{page page='how-to-create-an-automation-chain'}}) how-to for a step-by-step approach.
+For this section, it is recommended to take a look at the[ Use Content Automation]({{page page='how-to-create-an-automation-chain'}}) guide for a step-by-step approach.

 {{/callout}}